IonutParau/TheSandboxCell/TSC_FORMAT.md

 c is how many cells to look back (0 meaning the last cell put there), and r means how many times to copy it.
 - The opcodes `9` through `16` (inclusive) mean slice copy compressed.
 After the opcode are 3 integers (c, l and r) which are `opcode - 8` bytes long. c is how many cells to look back, representing the start of the slice. l is the length of the slice. r is how many times to copy that slice.
+- The opcodes `17` through `24` (inclusive) mean vertical slice copy compressed.
+Just like slice copy compressed, except it copies it vertically (starting at the bottom)
-- The opcodes `17` through `24` (inclusive) mean block compressed.
-After it are 4 integers (c, w, h and r) which are `opcode - 16`) bytes long. c is how many cells to look back, representing the top left corner of the block. w and h are the width and height of the block. r is how many times to repeat the block.
+- The opcodes `25` through `32` (inclusive) mean block compressed.
+After it are 4 integers (c, w, h and r) which are `opcode - 16`) bytes long. c is how many cells to look back, representing the bottom left corner of the block. w and h are the width and height of the block. r is how many times to repeat the block.
 This should put on the grid all rows of the block, but only push the top one `r` times.
 The other tiles are assumed to be later skipped, although the encoder can re-encode them if they so choose (though it is not recommended, as you are storing duplicate data).